-E. Children Who are Missing or Victims of Sex Trafficking
+E. Children Who are Missing or Who are Victims of Sex Trafficking

-If a child in DFPS managing conservatorship is missing from the child's substitute care provider, including a child who is abducted or is a runaway, DFPS shall notify the following persons that the child is missing:
+If a child in DFPS managing conservatorship is missing from the child's substitute care provider, including a child who is abducted or is a runaway, according to CPS Policy Handbook § 6460 DFPS shall notify the following persons that the child is missing:

-• The appropriate law enforcement agencies;
+- The appropriate law enforcement agencies;

 - The court with jurisdiction over the department's managing conservatorship of the child;

-- The child's attorney ad litem;
+- · The child's attorney ad litem;

 - The child's guardian ad litem; and

 - The child's parent unless the parent:

-- o cannot be located or contacted;
+- cannot be located or contacted;

-- \circ has had the parent's parental rights terminated; or
+- o has had the parent's parental rights terminated; or

 - has executed an affidavit of relinquishment of parental rights.
 Tex.
 Fam.
 Code § 264.123(a).